zhan3139/Building-Energy-Output-Research/README.md

 you need to understand how our code works will be documented alongside relevant lines.

 If you have any questions, you can reach me at zhan3139@purdue.edu

+(2/7/2023 update)

+My most recent code and test dataset are attached.
+The rest of my team has not uploaded their models here yet.